cesaraustralia/DynamicGrids.jl/README.md

 _Note: we are not using `add!`, instead we just set the grid value directly.
 This usually risks errors if multiple cells set different values.
-Here they only ever set a currently dead cell to burning in the next timestep.
+Here they only ever set a currently living cell to burning in the next timestep.
 It doesn't matter if this happens multiple times, the result is the same._

 And in this case (a fairly sparse simulation), this rule is faster: